Laffery/LSMtree/README.md

 ├── README.md // This readme file
 ├── correctness.cc // Correctness test, you should not modify this file ├── data      // Data directory used in our test
-├── kvstore.cc     // your implementation
+├── SkipList.h  // My implementation of a simple skip list ├── kvstore.cc     // your implementation
 ├── kvstore.h      // your implementation
 ├── kvstore_api.h  // KVStoreAPI, you should not modify this file